 I’m grateful I asked him.
 I’d have carried all that around forever.
 Even better, we reached a new level of understanding and I have another great reminder not to jump to conclusions.

 Now I’m a grown up with my own family.
-About a year-and-a-half ago, Marielle (my wife) and I started conversations about situations that may one day require us to suddenly leave our home with our kids for unplanned reasons – war, bio-agents, or pandemics (!)
-We agreed to be practical but prepared for a broad spectrum of survival situations.
+About a year-and-a-half ago, Marielle and I started conversations about situations that may one day require us to suddenly leave our home for unplanned reasons – war, bio-agents, or pandemics (!)
+We agreed to be practical but prepared for a broad spectrum of situations.

-To accept that responsibility, honor what I learned from Dad, and nudge myself gently out of the comfort zone, I took some tactical weapons training to update my knowledge (the laws have changed since I last paid attention) and recharge my skills.
+To accept that responsibility, honor what I learned from Dad, and nudge myself gently out of the comfort zone, I enrolled in some tactical weapons training to update my knowledge (the laws have changed since I last paid attention) and recharge my skills.

 COVID19 is shaping the world in ways we won’t be able to see right away.
-More people than ever are buying guns and I hope the number of accidental deaths doesn’t increase in direct/indirect proportion due to many of the numbers being first-time buyers who have no training or experience.
+More people than ever are buying guns.
+I hope the number of accidental deaths doesn’t increase in direct/indirect proportion due to many of the numbers being first-time buyers who have no training or experience.

-The tactical trainings I participated in were full of folks with diverse backgrounds, politics, and values.
+The tactical trainings I participated in were full of folks with diverse backgrounds, politics, values, and skill levels.
 I made some unlikely connections with my cohort.
 As different as we all were, we found more common ground than anything.
 We all share the same fate in a survival scenario.
 Like it or not, no cavalry is coming to save anyone.

-For example, most parents down here don’t ask their kids’ friends’ parents’: “Do you have any guns in the house?” before allowing them to play there.
+One example, most parents down here don’t ask their kids’ friends’ parents’: “Do you have any guns in the house?” before allowing them to play there.
 It’s important to always ask.
-There are dozens of examples like this.
-Hopefully they won’t be anecdotes for future tragedies.
+There are dozens of examples like this that hopefully won’t be anecdotes for future tragedies.
+Some risks are preventable.

-I’m not as pro-gun as I am pro-there-is-no-cavalry-coming-to-save-anyone-from-some-of-the-uncertainties-in-life.
+I’m not as pro-gun as I am pro-at-least-try-and-understand-the-risks and pro-there-is-no-cavalry-coming-to-save-anyone.
 I’ll continue to value lessons Dad learned the hard way so I might be able to minimize the chances my family, friends, and I will have to.